wildenthal/golang_tutorial/README.md

 # Go web app with user service
 Built following Jonathan Calhoun's "Web Development with Go".
-Only currently working feature is a user database, and a stocklist service is being implemented.
+Only currently working feature is a user database.

 Server is layered in a model-view-controller pattern.
 Homepage is served by a static controller and user-related pages